rlavkvmflzk/smartphone-widget-issues/README.md

 Welcome to the **Smartphone Widget** module!

 This is the official public repository for submitting bug reports and feature suggestions.
-The module's source code is kept in a private repository for Patreon subscribers.

 Your feedback is invaluable for improving the module.